The Phillips around the world

 Track the Phillips’s collection around the world with the interactive map—click on the dates in the map menu to highlight specific tours or click on a city to see when the Phillips’s masterworks were on view there.

 Since 1922 the Phillips has been collaborating with institutions, foundations, and sponsors, to share its artwork.
 When the museum underwent renovations in the 1980s and early 2000s, the Phillips toured its cherished masterpieces at home and abroad in Asia, Australia, and Europe.
 In 2006, the Phillips’s European Masterworks exhibition returned home after a world tour that was seen by over two million people.
-The latest exhibition, To See as Artists See: American Art from The Phillips Collection featured nearly 100 works that traveled to Europe and Asia before visiting U.S. venues, and will be making its grand homecoming in spring 2014.
+To See as Artists See: American Art from The Phillips Collection featured nearly 100 works that traveled to Europe and Asia before visiting US venues, and made its grand homecoming in spring 2014.

 Conversations: Impressionist and Modern Masterworks from The Phillips Collection

 Conversations presents 89 iconic paintings and sculptures arranged thematically from the early 19th century through the present day as a series of intimate and striking visual conversations.
-This major international touring exhibition provides new audiences in Asia with access—for the first time—to one of the world’s premiere modern and contemporary art collections.
-Rooted in museum founder Duncan Phillips’s belief in bringing together “congenial spirits among the artists from different parts of the world and from different periods of time,” Conversations demonstrates his conviction that art is a universal language and advances one of the Phillips’s primary institutional goals—to foster a global conversation and enliven exchange among people of all backgrounds through language of modern and contemporary art.
+Rooted in museum founder Duncan Phillips’s belief in bringing together “congenial spirits among the artists from different parts of the world and from different periods of time,” Conversations demonstrates his conviction that art is a universal language and advances one of the Phillips’s primary institutional goals—to foster a global conversation and enliven exchange among people of all backgrounds through the language of modern and contemporary art.

 Seoul Art Center, Korea